WRDF: History and programming

 The station signed on in October 1968 as WFDT, featuring a MOR music format.
-After a time as a soft AC station with the WKSY calls, the station changed to CHR/Top 40 in the late 1980s as WZRQ, but financial problems paired with low ratings eventually led to the station going off the air in August 1988.
+After a time as a soft AC station with the WKSY calls, the station changed to CHR/Top 40 in 1985 as WZRQ, and competed against its Top 40 leader WMEE, but financial problems paired with low ratings eventually led to the station going off the air in August 1988.

-On September 26, 1990, 106.3 returned to the air as WBBE, known on air as "The Killer Bee, The All New B-106 FM".
+On September 26, 1990, after stunting with sounds of bees buzzing and a short compilation of other radio stations across the market (including WOWO-FM, WMEE, and its former CHR competitor WZRQ), 106.3 returned to the air as WBBE, known on air as "The Killer Bee, The All-New B-106 FM".
 The call letters were later changed to WDJB on November 1, 1990.
-During The Killer Bee era, the station competed strongly with WMEE for all hit music listeners in Fort Wayne.
+During The Killer Bee era, the station, once again, competed strongly with WMEE for all-hit music listeners in Fort Wayne.
 At its peak, it was one of the market's most popular radio stations.
 This format would remain until April 1997.

 In April 1997, WDJB flipped to Adult Standards as WSHI ("Sunny 106.3"), featuring Westwood One's standards format.
 "Sunny" was a ratings success, and featured a local morning show hosted by Fort Wayne radio mainstay Ron Gregory.
 In 2003, however, owner Shine Broadcasting Services, LLC, announced it was looking to sell WSHI, and in January 2004, dropped the standards format in favor of mainstream adult contemporary.
 The station was sold to Artistic Media Partners, Inc., that summer.
 Artistic Media tried to capitalize on the station's Top 40 heritage by changing the calls to WDDB and reviving the "B-106" moniker.
 Once this proved unsuccessful, the station made another try as "Sunny 106.3", but with new calls WSHY and an updating of the "Sunny" standards format to a mix of '60s and '70s oldies and soft rock, which then evolved into straightforward oldies.

 In January 2007, Artistic Media Partners, Inc. agreed to sell WSHY and sister station WBTU (93.3 FM) to entrepreneur Russ Oasis, for $3.8 million.
 When the deal was made, it flipped formats to Regional Mexican as 106.3 "El Sol" (Sol is Spanish for "sun") under a local marketing agreement that was approved and took effect on March 6, 2007.
 The following month, Oasis flipped the station to a gold-based Rhythmic Adult Contemporary format, branded as "Vibe 106.3", with an emphasis on Disco and Classic Dance from the 1970s, 1980s and 1990s.
 The station also adopted the WVBB call letters during this time.